aarongitlin/agv2/source/writings/becoming-a-data-aware-designer-part-i.markdown

 There are likely many areas where you could try to achieve your goal.
 But we need to start somewhere.
 What information do we have to narrow down our options?
 Do you have data on where users drop out of the funnel?
 An idea of how "power users" use the site?
 Tagged customer support tickets?
 Surveys?
 User Research?

 Ideally, some combination of all of these, and more.
-There are countless resources out there dedicated to finding the right area to hone in on, from [more traditional sources like HBR](https://hbr.org/2012/10/the-five-cs-of-opportunity-identi) and those more targeted at design professionals like [this workshop outline from IDEO](http://www.designkit.org/methods/3) or [these activities](https://designsprintkit.withgoogle.com/methods/understand/) from the (in)famous [Google Design Sprint Toolkit](https://designsprintkit.withgoogle.com/).
+There are countless resources out there dedicated to finding the right area to hone in on, from [more traditional sources like HBR](https://hbr.org/2012/10/the-five-cs-of-opportunity-identi) and those more targeted at design professionals like [this workshop outline from IDEO](http://www.designkit.org/methods/3) or [these activities](https://designsprintkit.withgoogle.com/methods/understand/) from the now ubiquitous [Google Design Sprint Toolkit](https://designsprintkit.withgoogle.com/).

 At Paperless, my team had both qualitative (customer support tickets, anecdotal stories, personal instincts) and quantitative (high-volume surveys, conversion drop-off points) indicating that our pricing structure was a blocker for customers checking out.
-So we defined a problem/opportunity was around improving the user experience of our pricing mechanisms, with the goal of increasing revenue for the company.
+So we defined a problem/opportunity area around improving the user experience of our pricing mechanisms, with the goal of increasing revenue for the company.

 ## 3 – The hypothesis